roswelly/pumpswap-bundler/README.md

 ## Features
 - Copy Trading – Automatically mirror top traders' transactions.

-- Sniper Bot – Instantly buy newly listed tokens with custom slippage settings.
+- Migration Sniper Bot – When token is migrated from pumpfun to pumpswap, instantly buy newly listed tokens with custom slippage settings.

 - Bundler – Execute multiple trades in a single transaction to save fees.